 Services supplying all dwelling units require surge protection devices (SPDs) located within the equipment or adjacent to it.
 Both Type 1 SPDs and Type 2 SPDs are acceptable.
 In general, type 1 SPDs are acceptable to be placed on the load or service side of the main panel.
 Type 2 SPDs are designed to be placed on the load side only and are generally used for branch circuit protection.

 The NEC 2020 requirement includes multi-family services as well.
-In multi-family units, the requirement is to install SPDs at each dwelling’s service disconnect.
-There is an exception allowing an SPD to be installed at each next downstream device if installation at the service is not practical.
+In multi-family units, all services supply dwelling units must have an SPD.
+As an option, an SPD may be installed at each next downstream device.

 2023 NEC Surge Protection Requirements